rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the programming exercise for week three.

 **Thoughts:** A lot of today's time was spent working out how to plot nice graphs in Octave, and a lot of the rest was spent on realising that I had forgotten to plug my sigmoid function into my logistic regression model.
 But I am steadily getting more comfortable with Octave, which is good.
 Hopefully tomorrow I'll be able to finish the programming exercise off.

+### Day 36: 25 April 2018

+**Today's Progress**: Finished the programming exercise for week three.

+**Thoughts:** And with that, week three is over.
+It's been interesting to learn about regularisation, and about the alternatives to gradient descent, and implementing them was surprisingly easy.
+(Well, I didn't implement the gradient descent alternative myself, to be fair - I just called an Octave function.)
+Tomorrow it's onto week four and neural networks.